Textile-reinforced mortar

 Textile-reinforced mortars (TRM) (also known as fabric-reinforced cementitious mortars (FRCM) are composite materials used in structural strengthening of existing buildings, most notably in seismic retrofitting.
-The material consists of bidirectional orthogonal textiles made from knitted, woven or simply stitched rovings of high-strength fibres (e.g. carbon, glass, aramid, basalt, or PBO), embedded in a inorganic matrices (most commonly cement-based mortars).
+The material consists of bidirectional orthogonal textiles made from knitted, woven or simply stitched rovings of high-strength fibres (e.g. carbon, glass, aramid, basalt, or PBO), embedded in inorganic matrices (most commonly cement-based mortars).
 The textiles can also be made from natural fibres, e.g. hemp or flax.
+When combining plant fibers with mortars, one must pay attention to potential hydrolysis of hemicelluloses and lignin.

 Compared to other composite materials used in seismic retrofitting such as fibre-reinforced polymers (FRP), the fibre sheets are replaced by open-grid textiles and the epoxy resin is replaced by mortar.
 The synergy between the materials is mainly achieved due to a mechanical interlock forming between the textile layers and the mortar.
 A benefit of TRMs is their compatibility with typical construction materials such as concrete and masonry, and their improved fire resistance and resistance at high temperatures.